 Under the Reverse Mortgage Programme (RMP), the HKMCI provides insurance cover on reverse mortgage loans provided to elderly borrowers by participating lenders. (see "Description of the Issuer - Business Overview - Reverse Mortgage Programme").
 The insurance cover is provided by the HKMCI for the purpose of covering shortfalls incurred by the participating lenders in the event that after the occurrence of a maturity event, proceeds recovered from the repossessed property are insufficient to cover the outstanding loan balance and the associated expenses.
-Although the HKMCI has adopted a prudent set of actuarial assumptions regarding mortality rates, interest rates and property price movements to model the payout amount to borrowers, and that the HKMCI obtains reinsurance from one or more Approved Reinsurers for the whole or a part of the insurance cover amount, neither the Issuer nor the HKMCI will continue to be able to reinsure its insurance cover effectively, or that its Approved Reinsurers will not default on their reinsurance obligations.
+Although the HKMCI has adopted a prudent set of actuarial assumptions regarding mortality rates, interest rates and property price movements to model the payout amount to borrowers, and that the HKMCI obtains reinsurance from one or more Approved Reinsurers for the whole or a part of the insurance cover amount, neither the Issuer nor the HKMCI can offer assurance as to the effectiveness and accuracy of such assumptions, or that the HKMCI will continue to be able to reinsure its insurance cover effectively, or that its Approved Reinsurers will not default on their reinsurance obligations.